ckozlov-ASR/wikijs_css_themes/README.md

 ## Why this project exists

 Wiki.js is a strong platform.
 It is fast, flexible, and easy to deploy.
-The default theme, can feel inconsistent in places, especially when it comes to color usage, navigation states, mobile behavior, and some Vuetify-driven UI elements.

-This project is an attempt to improve that experience through a single CSS override file.
+This project aims to make changes to the default theme easier through a single CSS override file.

-The goal is not to redesign Wiki.js from scratch.
-The goal is to make it feel cleaner, more coherent, and more usable while staying lightweight and easy to maintain.

 ## Project status